Harriete Estel Berman

 Jewelry uses post consumer recycled materials to reflect the values of our consumer society.
 Judaica by Harriete Estel Berman focuses on the concept of Tikkun Olam "repair the world" with the use of post consumer recycled tin cans.
 Sculptures include domestic appliances remarking on the roles of women, the influence of advertising and commentary about our consumer society.
 Environmental commentary issues include the impact of lawns, and plastic waste in our oceans.

-Click here for one page resume.
+Click here for two page resume.
 (PDF)

 Harriete Estel Berman has her jewelry, sculpture and Judaica in over 40 books including a whole chapter in the book, Manufractured: The Conspicuous Transformation of Everyday Objects, Makers: A History of American Studio Craft and the cover of The Fine Art of The Tin Can.